-Having convinced ourselves that this would be a positive innovation, we were then faced with the specific question of how to fund the initiation of this activity.
+Having convinced themselves that this would be a positive innovation, the group members were then faced with the specific question of how to fund the initiation of this activity.
 A self-sustaining research software group will support itself through collaborations with PIs in the normal grant process, with PIs choosing to fund some amount of research software engineering effort through grants in the usual way.
 However, to bootstrap such a function to a level where it has sufficient reputation and client base to be self-sustaining will generally require seed investment.

-This might come from universities themselves (this was the model that led to the creation of the group in University College London), but more likely, seed funding needs to come from research councils (as with the Research Software Engineering Fellowship provided by the UK Engineering and Physical Sciences Research Council).
-We therefore recommend that funding organizations consider how they might provide such seed funding.
+This might come from universities themselves (this was the model that led to the creation of the group in University College London), but more likely, seed funding needs to come from research councils or other funding bodies (as with the Research Software Engineering Fellowship provided by the UK Engineering and Physical Sciences Research Council).
+The group therefore recommends that funding organizations consider how they might provide such seed funding.